StrumDev/Unt/README.md

     OnDisconnected() When a client disconnects.
     OnHandler(byte[], int, bool, EndPoint) Received packet.
     TimeOutServer Server idle time ms. after which the client will be disconnected.
     IsRuning If data is being processed
+    IsTick = "true" If you need to call an action in another thread;
     Status Client status
     Ping The time of the road here and there